 Pack the car or caravan, select your Spotify playlist, and put Jimbour – 235 kilometres west of Brisbane – into your GPS.

-Stop to stretch the legs in Dalby, top up the caffeine levels and grab a bite to eat before you hit the festival scene.
+Stop to stretch your legs in Dalby and stroll the main street to top up the caffeine levels and grab a bite to eat before you hit the festival scene.

 Where to sleep